cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-alter-type.md

 ## Compatibility

-The variants to add and drop attributes are part of the SQL standard; the other variants are Greenplum Database extensions.
+The variants to add and drop attributes are part of the SQL standard; the other variants are Cloudberry Database extensions.

 ## See Also